-Sandy knows she is growing her savings by having a surplus each month and putting it in high yielding online banks.
-When she was puzzled about budgeting, she wrote in and said:
+Sandy knows she is growing her savings by having a surplus each month and putting it in high yielding online savings accounts.
+When she was puzzled about budgeting, she wrote in to ask:

-Having a budget really builds your discipline and organizes your finances, which is the first step of knowing your overall financial health.
-Without easy to read data, there is no way of knowing what is going on!
+Having a budget helps you stay disciplined to organize your finances, which is the first step in knowing your overall financial health.
+Without easy to read data, there is no way of know what is going on.
+The good news is that once you have a routine going, then it doesn’t take that long to have everything up-to-date.

-This is a side benefit of having a budget but an important one.
+This is a side benefit of having a budget but it’s an important one.
 The more time you spend thinking about your money, the more focus you are in building your wealth.
-Once you start thinking about money often, you will find that you are able to find more ways to save and more ways to generate income!
+Once you start thinking about money often, you will be able to find more ways to save and more ways to generate income.

-Looking at your finances in regular intervals will allow you to spot trends and see areas that can be improved way before it becomes a problem.
-By preventing crisis from starting, you are way ahead of everyone else who can only react!
+Looking through your finances at regular intervals will allow you to spot trends and see areas that can be improved way before it becomes a problem.
+By preventing a crisis from starting, you are way ahead of everyone else who can only react.

 Money is always a hard subject to discuss.
 If the whole family is involved in budget making and expense tracking, it makes discussions much easier.
-It is always a good idea to just lay out the facts when talking about money matters and the expense tracker is the perfect tool to do this!
+It’s always a good idea to just lay out the facts when talking about money matters and the expense tracker is the perfect tool to aid in this regard.

-In theory, we all want to reduce our spending and make more money but it is impossible to know how we are doing without actually keeping track of it.
-Budget tracking to measure progress is not just a benefit but a requirement!
+In theory, we all want to reduce our spending and make more money but knowing how well we are doing without actually keeping track of your progress is impossible.
+Tracking your budget to measure progress is not just a benefit but a requirement if you care about becoming more efficient at saving money.

 Without a budget, how do we know that we are meeting our goals?